The Gypsy Moths: Reception

 The Gypsy Moths ran in limited release in the U.S., with few theaters giving it extended showings.
 Frankenheimer was depressed and felt that a recent management change at Metro-Goldwyn-Mayer resulted in the film only being partially re-edited "so it could debut at family-friendly Radio City Music Hall, where it promptly bombed.
 Only in Hollywood could dealing with clueless studio executives be more frightening than jumping out of an airplane into free fall."

 In his review for The New York Times, Vincent Canby noted that The Gypsy Moths had the semblance of an "action film," but "if this were a real action movie, I would be required to do little except look up at the sky and squint.
 Unfortunately, there isn't that much skydiving."

+Gene Siskel was mostly critical: "John Frankenheimer...is once again to be credited with superb action photography....But when Frankenheimer's parachutists get down to earth, the film falls apart....in commercial films, the producers feel they must create a human side for the athlete.
+And so Frankenheimer tries to inveigle us into caring about three only hinted-at love relationships.
+Most of the footage of these affairs must be on a cutting room floor, because as they stand, their brevity is ludicrous....When Deborah Kerr, who plays opposite Lancaster, meets the three men she says, 'I think you are all subtle, but in a direct sort of way.'
+'The Gypsy Moths' is about as stimulating as Miss Kerr's fuzzy remark."